 I have had good luck with the Holiday Inn Express & Suites brand in New York.
 In Cooperstown, the hotel was back to full service.
 In Oswego, there was no daily maid service, but the full breakfast was back.
 The drawbacks to these “limited-service” hotels are that they tend to lack restaurants and can be located in isolated areas.
 But they were clean and comfortable, with laundry rooms, gyms, and plenty of parking, and bookings eligible for cash-back via Rakuten.

 New York has several casino hotels.
 The Stash-affiliated Saratoga Casino Hotel is one of the better ones I’ve found.
-Seneca Allegany Resort & Casino is a tad tacky, but it was far cleaner than the non-gaming, “full-service” hotels where I stayed this summer, and it had lovely views of the Allegheny Mountains and surprisingly loose video poker.
+Seneca Allegany Resort & Casino was far cleaner than the non-gaming, “full-service” hotels where I stayed this summer, and it had lovely views of the Allegheny Mountains and surprisingly loose video poker.
 Casinos can be isolated, but they typically have several bars and restaurants, as well as entertainment options.
 And their security makes them a great choice for women travelling alone.

 Upstate New York is a fabulous place for a road trip, filled with intriguing history and natural wonders.
 I hope this post helps you find a pleasant place to sleep between adventures.

-Prior to lockdown, I would typically tip hotel maids $2-4/day, depending on how satisfied I was.
+Prior to lockdown, I would normally tip hotel maids $2-4/day, depending on how satisfied I was.
 But these days, with the government paying people not to work, daily maid service is spotty.
-I want to reward the people who are working anyway, but it sticks in my craw to pay for service I’m not getting, especially after paying taxes to not get service.
+I want to reward the people who are working anyway, but it sticks in my craw to pay for service I’m not getting.
 Fortunately, in a way, rooms in hotels that have done away with daily room cleaning tend to be so filthy that I wouldn’t tip the maids there anyway.
-In the rare case where I’ve found a clean room in hotel without daily maid service, I’ve compromised by leaving one day’s tip.
+In the rare case where I’ve found an acceptably clean room in hotel without daily maid service, I’ve compromised by leaving one day’s tip.